 2. Radioactivity is measured in "curies."
-A large medical center, with as many as 1, 000 laboratories in which radioactive materials are used, may have a combined inventory of only about two curies.
+A large medical center, with as many as 1000 laboratories in which radioactive materials are used, may have a combined inventory of only about two curies.
 In contrast, an average operating nuclear power reactor will have approximately 16 billion curies in its reactor core.
 This is the equivalent long-lived radioactivity of at least 1,000 Hiroshima bombs.

-3. A reactor's fuel rods, pipes, tanks and valves can leak.
+3. A reactor's fuel rods, pipes, tanks, and valves can leak.
 Mechanical failure and human error can also cause leaks.
 As a nuclear plant ages, so does its equipment - and leaks generally increase.
-The risk of accidents also increases.